-Host the best kid’s Halloween party ever with these lucky (or unlucky) 13 games
+Host the best kid’s Halloween party with these lucky (or unlucky) 13 games.

-A game she recommends, which can be tied to any theme, is the Fishing Game.
-Set up an area with a short curtain or barrier to hide a helper sitting behind it, and have assorted small toys and cute objects that match your theme on hand as prizes.
-Give each child a fishing rod made of a bamboo pole with a string and a clothespin.
-Have the children cast their lines and the hidden helper attach a prize for each child to reel in.
+Set up an area with a short curtain or barrier that hides a helper sitting behind it.
+Have small toys or party-themed items to use as prizes.
+Give each child a "fishing pole" (a bamboo stick with string and a clothespin will work!).
+Kids cast their lines over the curtain and the hidden helper attaches a prize to the end of the string for each child to reel in.

 Halloween Treasure Hunt